M66B/FairEmail/docs/FAQ-de-rLI.md

 The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

-The error *...
-BYE Logging out ...*, *...
-Connection reset by peer ...* or *...
-Broken pipe ...* means that the email server actively terminated an existing connection.
+Die Fehler * … BYE Logging out ...*, *...
+Verbindung durch Peer zurückgesetzt …* bedeutet, dass der E-Mail-Server eine bestehende Verbindung aktiv beendet hat.

 The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The errors *...
 Read error ...*, *...
 Write error ...*, *...
-Read timed out ...* mean that the email server is not responding anymore or that the internet connection is bad.
+Zeitüberschreitung beim Lesen … *, * … Unterbrochene Pipe …* bedeutet, dass der E-Mail-Server nicht mehr antwortet oder dass die Internetverbindung gestört ist.

 The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.